-Long-term side effects: Some chemo drugs can have long-lasting side effects, some of which might not occur until months or years after treatment has ended.
+Late or long-term side effects: Some chemo drugs can have long-lasting side effects, some of which might not occur until months or years after treatment has ended.
+For example:

-For example, doxorubicin can cause heart damage, so your doctor may order a test to check your heart function before and during treatment with this drug.
+- Doxorubicin can damage the heart, so your doctor may order tests to check your heart function before and during treatment with this drug.

-Bleomycin can cause lung damage, so some doctors order tests of lung function (called pulmonary function tests) before starting patients on this drug.
+- Bleomycin can damage the lungs, so some doctors order tests of lung function (called pulmonary function tests) before starting patients on this drug.

-Some chemo drugs can increase the risk of getting a second type of cancer later in life (such as leukemia), especially in patients who have also received radiation therapy.
+- Some chemo drugs can increase the risk of getting a second type of cancer later in life (such as leukemia), especially in patients who also get radiation therapy.

 - In children and young adults, some chemo drugs can also affect body growth and fertility (ability to have children) later on.

 Long-term effects are discussed in more detail in the section “What happens after treatment for Hodgkin disease?”